 6. Misconception: Hieroglyphs are ancient emojis.

-We see a lot of references to emojis being the modern-day version of hieroglyphs, or sacred carvings, the form of Egyptian writing that uses pictures as a form of communication.
+We see a lot of references to emojis being the modern-day version of hieroglyphs, or sacred carvings, wherein pictures were used as a form of communication.
 See a hieroglyph of a house and you’ll think the writer means house.
-They can, but it can also signify the sound “pr” in English.
+They can be this literal, but it can also signify the sound “pr” in English.
 Egyptians used hieroglyphs not only as logograms, which represent entire words, but also as phonograms, which represent sounds, and determinatives that can clarify a word’s meaning.
 In other words, hieroglyphs aren’t necessarily an image-for-word translation.

 Early Greek and Roman scholars believed hieroglyphs were symbolic in nature.
 A hawk, for example, might indicate swiftness.
 It wasn’t until shortly after Napoleon swooped in on Egypt in 1799 that the Rosetta Stone was discovered.
 This rock was basically a key for deciphering the hieroglyphs into Greek script.
 The Egyptians also used demotic, a form of cursive writing that was a little cruder but faster than carving pictures into walls.
 And there were no vowels, which made everything a little bit trickier.

 This story has been updated from its original version.